 Point 3: Being disciplined, living below your means, despite all of the temptations to buy all the fancy toys that come with large profits, is most challenging.

-If you want to build wealth, you need to focus first on point 3.
+If you want to build wealth, and then become a wealthy entrepreneur, you need to focus first on point 3.
 LIVE BELOW YOUR MEANS.
 This one is the most challenging because it requires consistent discipline.